radareorg/iaito/docs/source/user-docs/shortcuts.rst

 Shortcuts
 =========

-This page regroups the common shortcuts available in Cutter.
+This page regroups the common shortcuts available in Iaito.

 Global Shortcuts
 ----------------